-Undoubtedly one of our favourite pairs of running sneakers, these stylish, affordable and all-round impressive trainers are some of the best when it comes to fusing style and speed.
+Undoubtedly one of our favorite pairs of running sneakers, these stylish, affordable, and all-around impressive trainers are some of the best when it comes to fusing style and speed.

-If you’re a fan of running or a fan of Adidas or know anything about the fitness world at all, you’ll probably already be aware of some of the Ultraboost’s incredible features.
-From the unique design to the cushioned sole and large range of colours, the Ultraboost is top of its game if you’re looking for fashion-ready movement — both literally and metaphorically.
+If you’re a fan of running or a fan of Adidas, or know anything about the fitness world at all, you’ll probably already be aware of some of the Ultraboost’s incredible features.
+From the unique design to the cushioned sole and large range of colors, the Ultraboost is top of its game if you’re looking for fashion-ready movement — both literally and metaphorically.

 As the name would suggest, the “boost” is part of the unique selling point of these trainers.
 While other sneakers may simply encourage you to move forwards, Adidas Ultraboost physically pushes you onwards: that finish line in your head seeming only mere steps away.

 Of course, if you’re planning on running marathons or ultra-marathons, you’ll want a running shoe specifically tailored to such long distances.
 We wouldn’t recommend Ultraboost for that sort of duration, as the thicker sole isn’t quite as streamlined as you’d need for optimum performance.